ida-arbeitszeit/arbeitszeitapp/docs/how_to_contribute.rst

 Contributing code
 ------------------

 We appreciate contributions to the code!
 Before you start contributing, you'll need to set up your development environment.
-We recommend using Linux with Nix for development.
-The setup process is detailed in our :doc:`development_setup` guide, which covers:
+The setup process is detailed in our :doc:`development_setup` guide.

-* Setting up PostgreSQL databases
-* Installing development dependencies
-* Configuring environment variables
-* Running the development server

-We maintain high code quality standards through:

-* Type hints and static type checking with ``mypy``
-* Code formatting with ``black`` and ``isort``
-* Linting with ``flake8``
-* Comprehensive test coverage

 You can propose changes by `forking the repository <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ and creating a pull request on GitHub.
 Before submitting changes, run ``./run-checks`` to ensure your code meets our standards.